pinojs/pino/docs/transports.md

 2. Gives greater flexibility in how logs are processed and stored.

-It is recommended that any log transformation or transmission is performed either in a seperate thread or a seperate process.
+It is recommended that any log transformation or transmission is performed either in a separate thread or a separate process.

-Prior to Pino v7 transports would ideally operate in a seperate process - these are now referred to as [Legacy Transports](#legacy-transports).
+Prior to Pino v7 transports would ideally operate in a separate process - these are now referred to as [Legacy Transports](#legacy-transports).

 From Pino v7 and upwards transports can also operate inside a [Worker Thread][worker-thread],